Back to top

 Stats/Data

-The 7 prioritized measures:
+The 7 prioritized measures are:

 • Measure 1: How many people are experiencing homelessness in Emergency Shelter/Street Outreach (ES/SO) Programs?

-• Measure 3: How many people in shelters are new to homelessness this year?
-How many have previously experienced homelessness?
+• Measure 3: How many people in shelters are new to homelessness this quarter?

 • Measure 4: How much of each type of housing is available across the continuum?